 The listing also covers any object or structure fixed to the building.
 This can be a piece of sculpture, a new extension or any detached structure within the grounds, if it was built before 1 July 1948.

 Listed Building Consent is sometimes required for work even when planning permission is not.
 The following list gives some examples of when listed building consent is required.
-However it is not exhaustive and if in any doubt you should contact the Conservation Team.
+However it is not exhaustive and if in any doubt you should contact the Historic Environment Team.

 - Altering or replacing any of the windows and doors, including double-glazing and roof lights.